 The Real Estate Council of Alberta protects consumers through:

 - Establishing education standards for entry into the industry

 - All licensees must complete meet the minimum education standards before applying for a licence.

 - Ensuring the suitability and character of individuals who wish to enter the industry

 - All licence applicants must provide a Certified Criminal Record Check to RECA, and undergo a suitability screening process.
 Applicants have to answer questions about past disciplinary proceedings, criminal proceedings, bankruptcies, and more when they want to become licensed and when they renew their licence annually.
 RECA uses a Good Character Policy as the basis for approving or denying an application for a licence.

 - Requiring mandatory participation in an errors and omissions insurance program

-- All real estate and mortgage industry professionals must carry errors and omissions insurance as a condition of licensing.
-This insurance protects consumers against unintentional loss because of mistakes or unintended negligence made by an industry professional.
-Real estate appraisers must also carry similar professional liability insurance.
+- All real estate and mortgage licensees must carry errors and omissions insurance as a condition of licensing.
+This insurance protects consumers against unintentional loss because of mistakes or unintended negligence made by a licensee.

 - Setting standards of business conduct that promote the integrity of the industry

 - When licensees breach the industry standards, consumers can make a complaint to RECA, and RECA will begin an investigation into the conduct of that licensee.